flutter/flutter/README.md

 downloading or using the Flutter SDK, you agree to the Google Terms of Service: https://policies.google.com/terms

+1. terms of service should not include google links.

 For example, when installed from GitHub (as opposed to from a prepackaged archive), the Flutter tool will download the Dart SDK from Google servers immediately when first run, as it is used to execute the `flutter` tool itself.